-She has performed Amneris, Fricka and Carmen with New York Opera Forum, Azucena with One World Symphony in New York City and at St. Thomas Acquinas in Brooklyn, andSantuzza with the New Jersey Association of Verismo Opera at the Players Club in New York.
+Natasha has performed Amneris, Fricka and Carmen with New York Opera Forum, Azucenawith One World Symphony in New York City and at St. Thomas Acquinas in Brooklyn, andSantuzza with the New Jersey Association of Verismo Opera at the Players Club in New York.
 In 2015 she sang the Principessa in Suor Angelica in the Tuscia Operafestival in Cordona, Italy.
 She also sang in a gala concert in New York City, “Opera Night”, where she performed arias and duets from Aida, Trovatore, and Carmen.

-Natasha has performed at Carnegie Hall, Opera America National Center, Liederkranz Foundation, and Merkin Concert Hall, all in New York City.
+In New York City, Natasha has performed at Carnegie Hall, Opera America National Center, Liederkranz Foundation, and Merkin Concert Hall.
 In 2015 she made her European solo recital debut singing Rimsky-Korsakov, Tchaikovsky, Rachmaninoff, and Sviridov with pianist Sergey Neller, and in 2016 she sang a solo recital at the Russian Embassy in Berlin, performing arias from Samson et Dalila, Carmen, Kashchie the Immortal by Rachmaninoff in addition to songs by Rachmaninoff.